Stackelberg Plans¶

 Firm 1’s state vector is

-This specification assures that from the point of the view of a firm 1, $ q_{2t} $ is an exogenous process.
+This specification assures that from the point of the view of firm 1, \(q_{2t}\) is an exogenous process.

 Here

-Since the follower can solve its problem using dynamic programming its problem is recursive in what for it are the natural state variables, namely
+The follower can solve its problem using dynamic programming because its problem is recursive in what for it are the natural state variables, namely

-Here is our code to compute a Stackelberg plan via a linear-quadratic dynamic program as outlined above
+Here is our code to compute a Stackelberg plan via the linear-quadratic dynamic program describe above.

 # Parameters